qiskit-community/adapt-aqc/docs/running_options_explained.md

 recently a layer has been applied to it.

-If the pairwise entanglement between all qubits in the coupling map is zero, this method falls back to the `heuristic` method defined below.
+If the pairwise entanglement between all qubits in the coupling map is zero, this method falls back to the `expectation` method defined below.

 **What problem it aims to solve:** \
 The goal here is to use the entanglement structure of the compilation target to inform the adaptive